An analytic viewpoint on the Hasse principle: A smoothness criterion over fine models of algebraic curves

-Let us now explore how by further refining the model $\mathscr{C}_1$ from Section \ref{modeli1}, we can forget more points from the special fiber in the statement of Theorem \ref{2.5}.
+Let $Z$ be as in Subsection \ref{modeli1}.
+We show that by further refining the model $\mathscr{C}_1$ from Section \ref{modeli1}, more points from the special fiber can be forgotten in Theorem \ref{2.5}.
 We will do this in two steps, the first of which consists of being more restrictive when constructing the neighborhoods $V_z$ of $z \in Z.$